A little help planning

 • The Dupont Circle Hotel

-• Intercontinental Washington DC
+• Intercontinental Washington D.C.

 Philadelphia